keboola/connection-docs/orchestrator/design/index.md

 - Google Analytics data source connector with the `Campaigns` configuration,
 - Snowflake data source connector with the `Email recipient index` configuration,
 - Transformations with the configurations `Campaign Performance` and `Campaign Recipient`, and
-- Mailchimp writer with the `New recipients` configuration.
+- Mailchimp data destination connector with the `New recipients` configuration.

 Let the dependencies between the configurations be the following:

 {: .image-popup}
 ![Configuration Dependencies](/orchestrator/design/dependencies-1.png)

 This should actually be read from the very end.
-Our ultimate goal is to update a recipient list using the Mailchimp writer.
+Our ultimate goal is to update a recipient list using the Mailchimp connector.
 To get to that goal we need to prepare the list in a required format using the `Campaign Recipient` transformation.
 This requires `Email recipient index` and evaluated campaign performance.
 Because computing the campaign performance is non-trivial, it is separated into the `Campaign Performance` transformation.
 That transformation requires the source `Campaigns` from